khoitnm/language-note/README.md

 - initiate: starting a service, including constructing some objects and creating other objects.

 - compositions: the entities which form the parent entity.
 The compositions cannot exist without the parent.
 E.g. Expression is composed of SenseGroups, Senses, Examples.
-- related entities: the entities which are related to another entity.
+- relations / related entities: the entities which are related to another entity.
 E.g. Topic is related to Categories, Expressions, SenseGroups, Senses, Examples, Questions, AnswerResult